The Difference Between Trading and Investing

 The pandemic created the perfect storm for a new wave of retail investors: people suddenly had more time to spare at home, free brokerage accounts bloomed, and markets swung.
 Many people got their first taste of trading or investing - and others couldn’t help but wonder if they were missing out on the latest crypto or meme stock highs.

 That’s when we noticed that the terms “investing” and “trading” started getting used almost interchangeably.
 But trading isn’t the same as investing.
-Knowing the difference can help you make informed decisions about your long-term financial plan.
+Knowing the difference between trading vs investing can help you make informed decisions about your long-term financial plan.

 Both investing and trading involve putting money into an asset to make a profit, such as a stock, bond, ETF, or cryptocurrency.
 What sets trading apart from investing, though, is how a trader specifically aims to generate wealth: by actively buying and selling assets to profit from the financial market’s fluctuations.